 Self-employed people and private landlords are allowed to deduct some business expenses before paying tax on their income.

 Allowable expenses for the self-employed include travel costs, the running costs of the business premises (including a home office) and buying stationery.

-They can also offset 25% of the tax on their mortgage interest and for wear and tear on their property, but the Government is reducing this tax break and will end it completely in 2020.
+They were also able to offset 25% of the tax on their mortgage interest and for wear and tear on their property, but the Government reduced this tax break and it ended completely in 2020.

 Landlords and those that run a business can also take advantage of the Annual Investment Allowance (AIA) to claim tax back for capital expenditure on specific items.